WebDevStudios/custom-post-type-ui/readme.txt

 * Added: Filters for post type and taxonomy data right before saving of final data.
 * Added: `cptui_get_taxonomy_exists` function to check if a provided taxonomy is registered.
 * Added: Required PHP version to readme.txt
+* Added: Filter on taxonomies to be listed as available for association with a post type.
 * Updated: Bump minimum WordPress version to 4.7.
 * Updated: pass the object_type array to `cptui_pre_register_taxonomy` filter as extra parameter.
 * Updated: Adjusted preserved label handling to aid with plugin performance.
 Props alex-solovyev
 * Updated: Utilize `wp_doing_ajax()` function for our AJAX checks.
 * Updated: Clarify what is exported with the Post Types and Taxonomies spots for the Tools section.
+* Fixed: Only register archive slug if has_archive is set to true.
 * Fixed: Error occurred when attempting to unset post types while editing a taxonomy.
 * Fixed: Prevent errors from non-existant callback functions during post type or taxonomy processing.